-Sphinx moths are larger than most moths.
-The White-Lined Sphinx Moth is no exception.
-Their forewings are mostly brown but each has a thick white line that extends from the base (by the body) to teh tip of the wing.
+Sphinx moths are larger than most moths and the White-Lined Sphinx Moth is no exception.
+Their forewings are mostly brown, but each has a thick white line that extends from the base (by the head) to the tip of the wing.
 Thin white lines cross this thicker one in spaced intervals from the left to the right side of each forewing.
 The tops of the hindwings each have a flash of bright pink that is only visible when the moth completely spreads its forewings ('top' wings) open.

 The caterpillar comes in a wide variety of colors.
 A more mature caterpillar is horned and can be black with yellow lines on the sides.
 The immature caterpillar is known to feed on a large variety of plants, but more mature ones tend to prefer evening primrose and roses.

 This species is known to have population explosions in drier country.
 Its enormous range covers most of North America.